All Episodes

 Is it just a matter of following him around and waiting until he acts on it?

-Because I'm about ready to do that, too.
+Because I'm about ready to do that too.

-You can't do anything until somebody actually acts on something, but if you've got that going for you, aren't you going to act on it?
+But if you've got that going for you, aren't you going to act on it?

 Most will.

-That we need to help them before they create a crisis.
+We need to help them before they create a crisis.

 Help them by doing what?

-And listen, if you guys in the psychiatry and mental health professional field have some magical thing you can do so that uh, you know, the third grade playground does not look good to that guy, please tell me what it is, and I will absolutely advocate its implementation immediately so that we can prevent this predatory behavior toward children.
+And listen, if you guys in the psychiatry and mental health professional field have some magical thing you can do so that uh, you know, the third grade playground does not look good to that guy, please tell me what it is and I will absolutely advocate its implementation immediately so that we can prevent this predatory behavior toward children.

-And it needs to be identified as the outrage that it is and punished as the crime that it is.
+But by and large, it's going to happen and it needs to be identified as the outrage that it is and punished as the crime that it is all right.

 Mental health group looks to remove stigma from pedophilia.

-God help us all.
+God help us all righty.

-All righty, Mark Davis in for rush on the EIB network.
+Mark Davis in for Rush on the EIB Network.

-It is the Rush Limbaugh Show.
+It is the Rush Limbaugh show.

-Got another 11 minutes of this, but hey, we're together again tomorrow as well for Open Line Friday.
+Got another 11 minutes of this, but hey, we're together again tomorrow as well for open line friday, Mark Davis filling in for us.

 It has been a joy.

-Uh, I almost want to just do something.
+I almost want to just do something.

-But I I have what may be some good news.
+All of society we are, things are, we're just going you know where in a handbasket, but I I have what may be some good news.

-This appears to be a fairly splinter community of psychiatrists and other mental health professionals who are looking to redefine pedophilia as minor attracted people and uh and and and destigmatize all of this.
+This appears to be a fairly splinter community of psychiatrists and other mental health professionals who are looking to redefine pedophilia as minor attracted people and uh, and and and destigmatize all of this.

-This is not, in fact, likely to find a receiving ear at the APA, the American uh uh psychiatric association, in 2003, their position statement was an adult who engages in sexual activity with a child is performing a criminal and immoral act, and this is never considered normal or socially acceptable behavior.
+In 2003, their position statement was: an adult who engages in sexual activity with a child is performing a criminal and immoral act, and this is never considered normal or socially acceptable behavior.

 Good.